chrisbreiding/zunder/README.md

 # Zunder

-A front-end build tool that makes developing apps with Ember, CoffeeScript, Browserify, and Stylus a breeze.
+A front-end build tool that makes developing apps with Browserify, CoffeeScript, and Stylus a breeze.
+Includes niceties for creating Ember apps.

 Zunder provides gulp tasks to do the following:

 * watch your files for changes and update them
 * compile your CoffeeScript and Stylus
 * run your scripts through browserify
-* compile your Handlebars templates to work with Ember
+* compile your Handlebars templates to work with Ember (optional)
 * run a server to serve your assets
 * build your assets for production with minification and cache-busting
 * deploy your app to github pages

 Zunder tries to be agnostic about the way you organize your app.
 This is made possible by Browserify and by the flexibility of Stylus globbing.
-The only required directory/file structure is fairly minimal and is described under the Manual Setup section below.
+The only required directory/file structure is fairly minimal and can be scaffolded (see `gulp zunder` task below).

 ## Installation & Setup